last changes 03/25/2026

 CMMC Compliance Levels

-If you are wondering which of the now three CMMC Compliance Levels your company will be required to conform with: The CMMC level mandated will be stated in the contract information.
-As a subcontractor, your prime will inform you.
-The majority of contracts will require Level 1 or Level 2 compliance.
+If you are wondering which of the now three CMMC Compliance Levels your company will be required to conform with, the required CMMC level and assessment type will be stated in the solicitation and contract.
+As a subcontractor, your prime contractor will typically flow the applicable requirement down to you where needed.
+Most organizations will ultimately need Level 1 or Level 2 compliance.

 As a general rule:

-- If your company will receive exclusively Federal Contract Information (FCI) under the contract, then you will need a CMMC Level 1 implementation and submit an annual self-assessment.
+- If your company will receive exclusively Federal Contract Information (FCI) under the contract, then you will generally need a CMMC Level 1 implementation and an annual self-assessment with annual affirmation.

 Overview